valleyofdoom/PC-Tuning/README.md

 To conclude my view on the topic, I recommend favoring the per-process (non-global) implementation where applicable as it reduces overhead and instead use [RTSS](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download) for precise framerate limiting.
 It is worth noting that it can introduce noticeably higher latency ([1](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk), [2](https://en.wikipedia.org/wiki/Busy_waiting)) therefore I recommend comparing and benchmarking it against micro-adjusting the requested resolution for higher precision with the global behavior.
 It is possible that frametime stability is unaffected by raising the resolution beyond 1ms due to improvements in the in-game framerate limiter which in that case, no action is required.
 The primary point I want to convey is to compare all available options, with a preference of using the per-process behavior which is the default on Windows 10 2004+ if you find that raising the resolution further has little to no impact.

-<h2 id="paging-file">11.49.
+<h2 id="paging-file">11.50.
 Paging File <a href="#paging-file">(permalink)</a></h2>

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 For most readers, I would recommend keeping the paging file enabled which is the default state.
 There is an argument that it is preferable to disable it if you have enough RAM for your applications as it reduces I/O overhead and that system memory is faster than disk however, many users have reported in-game stuttering in specific games with the paging file disabled despite being nowhere near maximum RAM load.
 Windows appears to allocate the page file to secondary drives sometimes which can be problematic if one of the drives is a HDD.
 This can be resolved by allocating the page file to an SSD and its size to "system managed size" then deallocating it on other drives.

-<h2 id="window-message-rate">11.50.
-Background Window Message Rate <a href="#window-message-rate">(permalink)</a></h2>
+<h2 id="window-message-rate">11.51.
+Background Window Message Rate (Windows 11 22H2+) <a href="#window-message-rate">(permalink)</a></h2>

-Windows 11+ limits the window message rate of background processes ([1](https://blogs.windows.com/windowsdeveloper/2023/05/26/delivering-delightful-performance-for-more-than-one-billion-users-worldwide)).
-In addition to the introduction of this feature in [22621.1928](https://support.microsoft.com/en-gb/topic/june-27-2023-kb5027303-os-build-22621-1928-preview-1ada2c0a-fa85-43f8-91c4-6ee13fdf278b), a few registry options were also introduced to control the behaviour of this feature.
+Windows 11 22H2+ limits the window message rate of background processes ([1](https://blogs.windows.com/windowsdeveloper/2023/05/26/delivering-delightful-performance-for-more-than-one-billion-users-worldwide)).
+In addition to the introduction of this feature in the [22621.1928](https://support.microsoft.com/en-gb/topic/june-27-2023-kb5027303-os-build-22621-1928-preview-1ada2c0a-fa85-43f8-91c4-6ee13fdf278b) update, a few registry options were also introduced to control the behaviour of this feature.
 One option allows adjustment of the message rate for background windows.
 By default, this interval is roughly 8ms/125Hz (0x8).
 This can be observed by starting a [Mouse Tester](https://github.com/valleyofdoom/MouseTester) log, clicking on another window to send Mouse Tester to the background, and then moving the mouse.
 After plotting and cropping the logged data to the period when Mouse Tester was in the background while moving the mouse, the polling interval should be close to the value of ``RawMouseThrottleDuration``.
 The interval can be increased to further exaggerate its effect.

 ```
 [HKEY_CURRENT_USER\Control Panel\Mouse]
 "RawMouseThrottleDuration"=dword:00000008 ; min: 0x3, max: 0x14
 ```

-<h2 id="cleanup-and-maintenance">11.51.
+<h2 id="cleanup-and-maintenance">11.52.
 Cleanup and Maintenance <a href="#cleanup-and-maintenance">(permalink)</a></h2>

 It isn't a bad idea to revisit this step every so often.
 Setting a reminder to do so can be helpful in maintaining a clean system.